rundeck/rundeck/docs/en/plugins-user-guide/configuring.md

 * `onstart` - the Job started
 * `onsuccess` - the Job succeeded
 * `onfailure` - the Job failed
+* `onavgduration` - the Execution exceed the average duration of the Job

 When you define the Job in the GUI or via [XML](../man5/job-v20.html#notification) or [Yaml](../man5/job-yaml-v12.html#notification), you can add any of the available Notification plugin types to happen for